cameronrr/gridsome-sanity-live-preview/README.md

 - For example, your `<page-query>` can specify `(resolveReferences: { maxDepth: 5 })`
 - Retrieving data directly from the graphql endpoint doesn't offer this kind of feature
 - Where is this most problematic?
 If you want to work with 'raw' data i.e. PortableContent / Blocks
-- The current version hasn't solved this yet.
+- The current version implements a workaround to just ignore marks and render plain text.

 ## Todo

-Draft Overlay / Stream Updates
+Automatically apply further updates once the preview page is loaded.

 - Should be able to setup a listener / watcher, or at worst perhaps a setInterval to refresh the data